SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 has developed.
 Some affect the character’s attributes and skills, while others serve as useful roleplaying tools for rounding out the character.
 Special Abilities are unusual talents or powers the character has that most other Humans don’t have.
-The next chapter,“Character Options,” discusses these characteristics.
+The next chapter,"Character Options," discusses these characteristics.
 You may ignore this section if you don’t want to add them to your character.